Chapter 1: Odor and the Science of Olfaction

 Another oxidizing agent sometimes utilized to remediate a foul odor is hydrogen peroxide.
 Hydrogen peroxide is a chemical compound that consists of two hydrogen atoms and two oxygen atoms.
 Hydrogen peroxide commonly is utilized as an oxidizer, bleaching agent, and antiseptic.

 Hydrogen peroxide can be employed in a number of different ways when it comes to odor remediation.
-In addition to be being applied topically to the surface of items thought to be an odor source, hydrogen peroxide can also be used as a vapor for room sterilization and the elimination of foul odors.
+In addition, to be applied topically to the surface of items thought to be an odor source, hydrogen peroxide can also be used as a vapor for room sterilization and the elimination of foul odors.

 The foundation of hydroxyls is one atom of oxygen bonded to one atom of hydrogen.
 (Water is one hydrogen atom bonded to two atoms of water).
 Hydroxyls are formed when water vapor interacts with UV-C radiation from the sun.